128technology/salt-states/doc/t128-show-speedtest.md

 ```

 The `default_interfaces` list is used by the script to identify the device-interface which is connected to the internet and has a default (service) route.
-`speedtest-cli` automatically finds the best server to be used for measurements.
+The `speedtest` tool automatically finds the best server to be used for measurements.

 In order to measure additional device-interfaces specify the name of the interface followed by a speedtest server id.
-Available server ids can be retrieved using `speedtest-cli` on a router:
+Available server ids can be retrieved using `speedtest` on a router:

 ```
-$ speedtest-cli --list
+$ speedtest --servers
 ```

 ```